sparkflows/sparkflows-docs/docs/configuration/databricks-integration.rst

 * Specify the Databricks JDBC URL of your cluser in Databricks.

-Read Databricks tables in Fire Insights
+Read Databricks tables in Workflows
 ------------------------------------------

 In the workflow use the processor 'Read from Databricks'.
 It will allow you to read tables from Databricks.